Hornbill-Docs/esp-config/esp-config/organizational-data/user-accounts/users.md

 * **Logon ID**<br>The Logon ID is used when a user logs into Hornbill when prompted to provide a username and password.
 This also has an important part to play in the Single Sign On mechanism.
 The Logon ID must be unique to a user account.
 The Login ID can be edited or changed at any time.

 ::: tip
-When both fields are populated, a user can log in using either one.
+When the Login ID is populated, a user can no longer use their User ID to log.
 :::

 ### Adding roles